kyverno/website/content/en/policies/best-practices/disallow_default_namespace/disallow_default_namespace.md

 ---
+type: "docs"
-title: "Disallow Default Namespace"
+title: Disallow Default Namespace
-category: Multi-Tenancy
-policyType: "validate"
+linkTitle: Disallow Default Namespace
+weight: 4
 description: >
     Kubernetes namespaces are an optional feature that provide a way to segment and  isolate cluster resources across multiple applications and users.
 As a best  practice, workloads should be isolated with namespaces.
 Namespaces should be required  and the default (empty) namespace should not be used.
 ---